 Visas (for Travellers and Visitors, only granted for short stays up to three months)

-Temporary Residency Permits which are usually granted for up to three years
+Temporary Residency Visas which are usually granted for up to three years

-Permanent Residency Permits which are granted:- to independent individuals who are in the country on a work permit for over five years, so-called 'Direct Residency Permits' and to other persons moving to the country on so-called' Residency-on-other-Grounds' permits.
+Permanent Residency Permits which are granted:- to independent individuals who are in the country on a work permit for over five years, are married with a South African for over five years, so-called 'Direct Residency Permits' and to other persons moving to the country on so-called' Residency-on-other-Grounds' permits.

 Cape Town for Families